-Dataworld System supplier and installer of security cameras (analog CCTV, 720p and 1080p HD CCTV, and network IP) CCTV equipment.
+Dataworld Kenya is supplier and installer of security cameras (analog CCTV, 720p and 1080p HD CCTV, and network IP) CCTV equipment.
 We supply and install video surveillance systems for home, business and government.
 Video surveillance systems that support remote Internet viewing is our specialty.
 Our team strives to provide the best customer service & technical support in the industry.

 Surveillance systems are an essential part of securing your home or business.
 These systems can range from wireless home security cameras to sophisticated alarm systems that notify law enforcement at the first sign of trouble.
 The presence of security cameras can serve as a deterrent to would-be thieves, while hidden cameras can protect discretely.